-However, there are many episodes that have not yet ended at the time of the interview of a survey wave, but are still ongoing at that time.
-Such persistent episodes are updated in the subsequent survey wave in which the respective person takes part.
-This means that further information on these episodes is recorded in the subsequent survey waves until the respondents report the episodes as finished (see figure 19, spell 2).
-In such cases, the information on an episode is stored separately in the SUF in one data line for each survey wave, so that the information on this episode is divided over several data lines and one data line contains only part of the information on this episode.
-Here, the person ID is identical in each data line of this episode, as well as the episode ID.
-There is, however, an additional variable subspell, which consecutively numbers the data lines that belong to one episode that was recorded over several survey waves (starting with value 1).
-For episodes that were recorded completely within one survey wave, i.e., those that began and ended during the period covered by the survey wave, the variable subspell contains the value 0.
-The same applies to episodes that were recorded for the first time in the current survey wave and that were still ongoing at the time of the interview (see figure 19, spell 3).
+However, there are episodes that have not yet finished at the time of the interview, but continue beyond that point.
+Such episodes are updated in the subsequent survey wave in which the respondent participates.
+That is, further information about the episode is collected in one or more subsequent waves until the episode is reported as finished (spell 2 in interview B and interview C, see figure 21).
+In such cases, information about an episode is stored separately in one data row for each survey wave.
+Accordingly, the information is spread over several data rows and a single data row contains only a subset of information for that episode.
+The respondent ID is identical in each data row for this episode, as well as the episode ID.
+The distinction is made by the variable subspell, in which the data rows belonging to an episode that was recorded over several survey waves are consecutively numbered (starting with the value 1).

+Analogous to episodes that began and ended within the time period of a survey wave (spell 1), the variable subspell has a value of 0 also for episodes that were recorded for the first time in the current survey wave and were still ongoing at the day of the interview (spell 3 in interview C, see figure 21).

-The episode file for the cases shown in figure 19 corresponds to the data structure listed in table 7 before an episode harmonization.
-For the sake of simplification, the table contains data from three consecutive surveys/waves, each conducted in december of the years 2009-2011.
-There is only one row of data for the first episode of the example case, because it was completed before the survey time of wave 2, i.e., it was completely recorded in this wave.
-Accordingly, the value of subspell is 0.
+The sample episodes from figure 21 correspond to the data structure presented in table 7 before any episode harmonization.
+There is only one data row for the first episode.
+It was completed before the data collection of wave 2, i.e. the information is completely recorded.
+The value of the variable subspell is 0.
+The second episode is spread over three data rows with information asked in the surveys waves 2 to 4.
+The values of the variable subspell are 1 to 3 according to the consecutive numbering of the sub-episodes.

-For the second episode, there are three data lines with the information on this episode from waves 2-4.
-The subspell variable for the second episode numbers the partial episodes from 1-3.
-The end of the second episode was reported in the fourth survey wave.

 The third episode was recorded in the fourth survey wave.
-This episode continues, but since only a part of the episode has been reported so far, subspell is also initially given the value 0.
-This does not change until further information for this episode is recorded in a subsequent survey wave.
+This episode continues, but since only part of the episode has been reported so far, subspell is also given the value 0.
+This value changes as soon as further information about this episode is added in a subsequent survey wave.